GrahamWilliamson234/project2/README.md

 Then, we open the terminal application we use from the computer and clone the repository to our computer with the 'git clone -link to be cloned-' command.
 Then you can develope your work using the source-code editor of your choice.

+## Fork GitHub Repository

+To fork a GitHub repo, see the [Fork a GitHub repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) documentation.